 Athletes must show a willingness to engage a new culture and the ability to appreciate the lessons wrought by such an experience.
 As ever with our international programs, we also require a passion for rowing both given training requirements and its importance as the center of our programming.
 As students will both be ambassadors for their country and guests at Nelson Rowing Club, certain levels of sophistication and maturity are sought after during the admissions process.

 Students will submit a short initial application.
 After this, each student is interviewed.
 References may be requested post-interview.
-See the application tab for our application deadline schedule.
+See the registration tab for our application deadline schedule.

 Athletes’ primary motivation for coming to Nelson should be a curiosity in the possibilities presented by cross-cultural training and a desire to get on the water.
-This program differs from the five week Development Program we offer in New Zealand, our two week Dutch Rowing Program, and our two week Italian Culture Program.
+This program differs from the five week Development Program we offer in New Zealand and our two week Dutch Rowing Program.
 The NZ Development Program goals are to provide extremely committed athletes an opportunity to define their “edge” via multiple mechanisms – including a robust indoor training program.
 Holland is differentiated by racing – rather than the outdoors experience.
-Italy is designed for rowers looking to explore European rowing and culture.

 As a final note, Nelson Rowing Club can be somewhat adaptable in their timeline with athletes.
 The club has also hosted collegiate student-athletes and masters for longer periods of time while helping them gain access to internships and other activities in the Nelson area.